rust-lang/book/src/ch17-01-tasks.md

 ## Futures and the Async Syntax

-Like other languages with async, Rust uses the `async` and `await` keywords—though with some important differences, as we will see.
+Like other languages with async, Rust uses the `async` and `await` keywords—though with some important differences from how other languages do things, as we will see.
 Blocks and functions can be marked `async`, and you can wait on the result of an `async` function or block to resolve using the `await` keyword.

 Let’s write our first async function, and call it: